Sorry, nothing in cart.

 Description

-What is Rapact 5 mg?
+About Rapact 5 mg?

 How to use Rapact 5 mg?

 You are intended to use Rapact 5 mg exactly as and when directed by your doctor.
 Swallow the tablet with a full glass of water as a whole.
 Do not chew, crush, or break the pill.
 It can be consumed either with your meal or on an empty stomach.
-To get the maximum result out of the medicine, it is suggested to take the dose at the fixed time every day to maintain consistency.
+To get the maximum result out of the medicine, it is suggested to take the dose at the same time every day to maintain consistency.

 How does Rapact 5 mg work?